Human Derived Fertilizer Market Evaluation & Field Tests

 I secured funding from Western Sustainable Agriculture and Research Foundation, a USDA supported entity that advances innovation in agriculture.
 Funds were allocated to two projects.

-QUALITATIVE RESEARCH: FARMERS
+QUANTITATIVE RESEARCH: FARMERS

 To better under urine’s opportunities and constraints, from a grower’s perspective, owners of small and medium sized farms were surveyed.

-64% responded yes to the question that if urine was treated according to a standardized method, should it be allowed as a fertilizer on certified organic crops
+64% responded yes to the question that if urine was treated according to a standardized method, should it be allowed as a fertilizer on certified organic crops.

-QUALITATIVE RESEARCH: THE PUBLIC
+QUALITATIVE RESEARCH: THE PUBLIC – FOCUS GROUPS

 The second project focused on public attitudes.
 I contracted DHM Consulting, a preeminent consulting firm in Portland.
 With their guidance, I developed the content for the focus groups.
 Consumer Opinion Services recruited the participants.
 The request was for a diverse mix of ages, income and education, with a political leaning toward moderate/conservative.
 The only information the participants received was that the topic would be about natural fertilizer.